 Upon graduation, students who major and minor in Cognitive Science will be able to:

-- Argue for or against theoretical positions in cognitive science.
+- Argue for or against theoretical positions in cognitive science; and

-- Use a cognitive science education outside of the undergraduate classroom, particularly in the service of careers.
+- Use a cognitive science education outside the undergraduate classroom, particularly in the service of careers.

 Refer to the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.

-- In the 2011-2012 academic year, we piloted a sampling from the student work of 6 graduating seniors and 8 juniors from an upper division course in the major.
+- In the 2011-2012 academic year, we piloted a sampling from the student work of six graduating seniors and eight juniors from an upper-division course in the major.
 Student sample work was evaluated using a rubric outlining the knowledge and skills to argue for or against theoretical positions in cognitive sciences (PLO4, listed above).

-- In a self-reporting survey designed by COGS and administered by SATAL, 70% (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science and 59% (10/17) reported that they are now “well versed” or better.
+- In a self-reporting survey designed by COGS and administered by SATAL, 70 percent (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science.

 - In this same survey, students also indicated that in order to perform better on PLO4 they could benefit from increased study time outside of class and attending office hours more frequently.